octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 The *Truffle* unbox command will not create a new tezos-example folder, but will unpack all the content in the current folder.

-> You can find a *Truffle* box with *Smartpy* scripts here: [https://github.com/truffle-box/tezos-smartpy-example-box](https://github.com/truffle-box/tezos-smartpy-example-box)
+> You can find a *Truffle box* with *SmartPy* scripts at [github.com/truffle-box/tezos-smartpy-example-box](https://github.com/truffle-box/tezos-smartpy-example-box)

 # Using *Truffle*

-Using *Truffle* can be divided into two steps:
+Using *Truffle* can be divided in two steps:
 1. Configuration: modifying scripts to define the way smart contracts are deployed.
-2. Compilation and deployment, with the *Truffle Cli*
+2. Compilation and deployment, with the *Truffle CLI*.

 ## Project Structure overview

-A *Truffle* follows this structure:
+A *Truffle* project follows this structure:

-* **build** (not present at the unpacking of the box): the folder containing the Michelson code, compiled by *Truffle* and used for the contract deployments
+* **build**: the folder containing the _Michelson_ code, compiled by *Truffle* and used for the contract deployments.
+The build folder will be created or updated after each compilation command.
-* **contract**: the folder containing all theLIGOsmart contracts that *Truffle* has to compile.
+* **contracts**: the folder containing all the LIGO smart contracts that *Truffle* has to compile.
-* **migrations**: the folder containing the *Truffle* migration scripts for the deployment of the contracts
+* **migrations**: the folder containing the *Truffle* deployement scripts for the deployment of the contracts.
-* **node_modules**: the node modules used by the *Truffle* project
+* **node_modules**: the node modules used by the *Truffle* project.
-* **package.json**: contains a script command, which launches a sandbox with ganache
+* **package.json**: the file containing the script commands, which launches a sandbox with _Ganache_.
-* **scripts**:
+* **scripts**: the folder containing scripts that can be run from the CLI to execute some operation on the smart contracts.
-    * sandbox: contains two accounts to use on a sandbox environment.
+* **sandbox**: the folder containing two accounts to use on a sandbox environment.
 * **test**: the folder containing Javascript tests
-* **truffle-config.js**: configuration file which defines networks and accounts used for the deployment
+* **truffle-config.js**: the configuration file which defines networks and accounts to be used for the deployment.

-The build folder will be created or compiled after any compilation command.

 ## Main *Truffle* commands

-The *Truffle* Cli provides various commands, that can be displayed with:
+The *Truffle* CLI provides various commands that can be displayed with:
 ``` shell
 $ truffle --help
 ```

 The main commands are:
 ```
 compile   Compile contract source files
 init      Initialize new and empty project